- Can Security be granted to a foreign lender?

 - Does the landlord/borrower have control over changes in tenants if the tenant wants to transfer the lease to a new tenant and is the original tenant still bound by the lease?

-- How can the lender enforce its security?
+- How can the Bank enforce security?

 - B. Security Over Shares